google-research/opticalflow-autoflow/README.md

 The src/ directory currently contains the augmentation module (the Improved Training result uses the "pwc" augmentation from the augmentations module).
-The full train loop will posted soon.
+The full train loop will be posted soon.

 ## Citation